-This cuts both ways as low-G tabs exclude high-g ‘ukulele players and high-g tabs exclude low-G uke players.
-And, what about those 6-stringed guitar tabs for your favorite song?
+Low-G tabs exclude high-g ukulele players and high-g tabs exclude low-G uke players.
+And, what about using guitar tabs for your favorite song?

-Guitar has been a big deal a lot longer than ‘ukulele has.
-Which means there are millions more guitar tabs floating around the interwebs.
+Guitar has been a big deal a lot longer than ukulele has.
+There are million of free guitar tabs floating around the internet.

 Especially if you like playing rock music, or some other similarly guitar-centric genre, there probably aren’t many uke tabs available yet.
 (Or at least many good ones that do the song justice.)
 So it’s natural to try and use guitar tabs as a jumping off point.

 There are a lot of ways to attempt converting a guitar tab to ukulele.

 Since the ukulele is tuned the same as a guitar capoed on the 5th fret, any number on the tab higher than 5 can be used straight on ukulele.
 Just subtract 5 from whatever the number is.
 For instance, if the guitar part looks like this:

 E |-5-8-8-7-----------| B |---------8-8-------| G |-------------7-5-4-| D |-------------------| A |-------------------| E |-------------------|